 April 3, 2019 -- The CEO is the boss; he doesn’t answer to anyone, right?
 Not true.

-The Board of Directors (BOD or ‘Board’) is usually even more powerful than the CEO because the purpose of any company’s Board is to oversee management and help ensure the company's prosperity.
-The Board holds the CEO accountable and oversees the job he’s doing, thus serving the best interests of shareholders, customers and employees.
+The Board of Directors is even more powerful than the CEO because the company’s Board oversees management and holds the CEO accountable, thus helping to ensure the company's prosperity and serving the best interests of shareholders, customers and employees.

 Depending on the culture of the company, the history of the Board itself and their established way of conducting business, the individuals on the Board might play a very active role or a rather passive role.
 No two Boards are the same.
 Their varying levels of involvement, however, do not change the Board’s ultimate responsibility to guide the company toward success.
 Effort is made to form a Board of highly experienced professionals helping the company succeed, navigating around obstacles and away from icebergs to ensure smooth sailing and long-term profitability.